xiehb-evolution/hybrid-effects/README.md

 ![image](https://github.com/xiehb-evolution/hybrid-effects/blob/main/tmp/figureS1_00.png)

 ### 4.4 Genomic transition of hybrid effects
-Genomic windows were stratified by FST values calculated from whole-genome resequencing data of LW and MIN founder populations.
-Based on λ parameters and FST values, hybrid effects were classified into three categories:
+The hybrid effect variation was calcuated on 100-kb autosomal windows with different levels of genetic differentiation.
+The genomic windows were classified into 20 bins according to their Fst values calculated from whole-genome resequencing data of LW and MIN founder populations.
+The λ was calcualted for each bin of the autosomal windows.
+The genomic transition of hybrid effects were examined according to the variation in the λ parameters.

+According to the Fisher's geometric model (FGM, please see Fisher's **THE GENETICAL THEORY OF NATURAL SELECTION**, 1930), mutations with large effect sizes tend to be deleterious.
+In the FGM framework, we explored the hybrid effect by considering the homozygotes as wild types and the heterozygotes as mutant types.
+The expected effect size for each of the 20 bins is the reciprocal value of the λ parameter (or 1/λ), and therefore larger λ values indicate higher probability of being beneficial hybrid effect in the FGM.

+Here, we chose an empricial criterion to define three different hybrid effects:
 - **Hybrid vigor**: λ > 33.5 (heterozygote advantage across all FST ranges)
 - **Inbreeding depression**: λ < 33.5 and FST < 0.095 (large effects in weakly differentiated regions)
 - **Hybrid depression**: λ < 33.5 and FST > 0.285 (large effects in highly differentiated regions)

 ### 4.5 Database implementation and quality control